Endilll/llvm-project/clang-tools-extra/docs/pp-trace.rst

 Argument Name    Argument Value Syntax                                Clang C++ Type                 Description
 ==============   ==================================================   ============================== =======================================
 Loc              "(file):(line):(col)"                                SourceLocation                 The location of the directive.
-Namespace        (name)                                               StringRef                      The namespace of the message directive.
+Namespace        (name)                                               llvm::StringRef                      The namespace of the message directive.
 Kind             (PMK_Message|PMK_Warning|PMK_Error)                  PPCallbacks::PragmaMessageKind The type of the message directive.
-Str              (string)                                             StringRef                      The text of the message directive.
+Str              (string)                                             llvm::StringRef                      The text of the message directive.
 ==============   ==================================================   ============================== =======================================

 Example:::